Amsterdam/contrib-guide/docs/code.md

 - keep files under 1000 lines
 - delete any commented-out code without a clear meta-comment about why it's good to keep it around
+- identation more the 3 deep should be avoided.

 ## Architecture / Design